Pediatric Dentistry in Madera, CA

 We know your child’s attention span is limited, so we will make the first visit about getting them comfortable and used to the dental office.

 During this appointment, you are encouraged to ask questions about your child’s oral health and oral care routine at home.
-The partnership between caregiver and dentist is the starting point for a lifetime of healthy teeth.

 How can you help prevent cavities in my child?